Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Overview of the paper

-\begin{mainxx}[{Accuracy Bounds for Computing Solutions to Inverse Problems - Theorem \ref{thm:lowerboundapprx}}] Let $p \in (0,\infty)$, then for an inverse problem as in \eqref{eq:sampling10}, we have that \begin{itemize} \item[(i)] half the average kernel size computed with an equal number of samples is a sharp lower bound to the reconstruction error of any approximate inverse map.
-Additionally, the average kernel size is a sharp upper bound to the reconstruction error of approximate inverse maps that attain the accuracy limit in \eqref{eq:empiricalerrorlimit}, \item[(ii)] half the average kernel size is a sharp lower bound to the reconstruction error of any measurable approximate inverse map. \end{itemize} \end{mainxx}
+\begin{mainxx}[{Accuracy Bounds for Computing Solutions to Inverse Problems - Theorem \ref{thm:lowerboundapprx}}] Let $p \in [1,\infty)$, then for an inverse problem as in \eqref{eq:sampling10}, we have that half the average kernel size is a sharp lower bound to the reconstruction error of any approximate inverse map.
+Additionally, the average kernel size is a sharp upper bound to the reconstruction error of approximate inverse maps that attain the accuracy limit in \eqref{eq:empiricalerrorlimit}. \end{mainxx}

-The average kernel size in Theorem \ref{thm:lowerboundapprx} provides sharp accuracy bounds that depend only on samples from the sets $\mathcal{M}_1$ and $\mathcal{E}$, the forward model $F$ and the evaluation (pseudo) norm for the reconstruction error in \eqref{eq:empiricalerror}.
+The average kernel size in Theorem \ref{thm:lowerboundapprx} provides sharp accuracy bounds that depend only on samples from the sets $\mathcal{M}_1$ and $\mathcal{E}$, the forward model $F$ and the evaluation (pseudo) metric for the reconstruction error in \eqref{eq:empiricalerror}.
 For linear $F$ the bounds depend on its kernel, and the kernel size generalizes the concept of kernel to non-linear forward models.
-We also provide a software library that enables users to apply the proposed approach with minimal implementation overhead on custom data sets and problems.
-In Section \ref{sec:applications} in order to demonstrate the applicability of our results and accompanying software library, we apply the framework to two characteristic examples of inverse problems with non-injective forward models.
+In Section \ref{sec:applications} to demonstrate the applicability of our results and accompanying software library, we apply the framework to two examples of inverse problems with non-injective forward models.
 As a characteristic example for an inverse problem with a non-injective and highly non-linear forward model, we use fluorescence localization microscopy.
 For a large-scale inverse problem with a linear and non-injective forward model, we take super-resolution of multi-spectral satellite data, which is a common large scale problem in geoscience \cite{quattrochi1997scale}.
-Our library enables computing the accuracy bounds on super-resolution of multi-spectral satellite data and other inverse problems requiring the use of GPUs based on their size.